10 Proven SEO Techniques to Boost Your Blog’s Organic Traffic

 Google updates its algorithm hundreds of times a year.
 Most changes are tiny, but big updates can flip rankings overnight.

 Follow Search Engine Journal, Moz, and Search Engine Land for algorithm news.
 Join SEO communities where people talk about what’s working now.
-When a big update hits, look at your traffic patterns to see if you need to change anything.
+When a major update hits, review your traffic patterns to see if you need to make any changes.
 Staying in the loop lets you adapt before your competition figures it out.